 The fortification ring was founded on a plan similar to an oval.
 It was slightly varied in terms of height: the main hill in the south-eastern part was occupied by a church, from where the area gently slanted towards the market and further north.
 An important element was the small Oława River flowing along the north-west edge of the town.
 Inside, the entire ring of fortifications was surrounded by a underwall street, which facilitated the movement of defenders at the time of danger.

 The height of the defensive wall, built of unworked stones, reached about 10-12 meters, while the thickness was about 1.8 meters.
 In the upper part it was crowned with a wall-walk for defenders, protected by a breastwork with a battlement, and naxt a covered porch.
 The wall was also reinforced with numerous, quite regularly spaced around the entire perimeter and slightly higher semicircular half-towers (open from the town side).
 They stood quite close together, every 17-19 meters, while in other Silesian cities it was usually 35-40 meters.
 The outer defense zone was provided by a moat, doubled since around 1388.

-Access to Ziębice was ensured by four gates: Wrocław Gate from the west, Castle Gate from the north, Nysa Gate directed to the east, Paczków Gate from the south and Weaving wicket pierced at the end of the 15th or 16th century, also known as the Mill Gate.
+Access to Ziębice was ensured by five gates: Wrocław Gate from the west, Castle Gate from the north, Nysa Gate directed to the east, Paczków Gate from the south and Weaving wicket pierced at the end of the 15th or 16th century, also known as the Mill Gate.
 The gates were located on the extension of the two main axes of the town intersecting in the middle, on the market place.
 The Wrocław-PaczkPaczków route ran through them, as well as the road from Nysa to Niemcza with a branch to Ząbkowice.
 Gate passages were placed in gatehouses, which did not differ significantly in size, but were equipped with simple foregates since the 15th or 16th century.